 - Lack of local after hours services and high use of hospital emergency departments

-- Lack of local access to medical specialists and diagnostic services.
-Private sector services not viable for small populations
+- Lack of local access to medical specialists and diagnostic services

 - Limited local allied health practitioners

-- A need for better access to a range of community health programs.
-This includes different models of care, where services are delivered locally
+- A need for better access to a range of community health programs

 - A need for better access to the broad spectrum of mental health services

-- Concentration of resources in Campbelltown and a more equitable share of Macarthur health resources for Wollondilly
+- A more equitable share of Macarthur health resources for Wollondilly

 - More residential aged care facilities